goatonabicycle/Rhymey/README.md

 Rhymey uses the lovely datamuse api (https://www.datamuse.com/api/)

-# How do I get it running?
+## How do I get it running?

 Rhymey doesn't have any build mechanism at the moment.
 Soon!

-# Google docs
-Hopefully it'll function in Google docs soon.
+## Google docs

+Rhymey now works on Google Docs.

+## I found a bug!
+What now?

+Make issue please!